jvmiert/visage/readme.md

 - TURN is used to establish a connection between 2 parties by figuring out what public facing IP to use.
 - ICE is a protocol that enables 2 parties to message with each other

+# How webrtc works

+1. First we create a connection by signalling, during signalling we exchange SDP (Session Description Protocol) between clients
+2. After being in possession of SDP, we attempt to connect.
+To achieve this, ICE (Interactive Connectivity Establishment) is used
+3. After a connection is established through ICE, security is setup
+4. Having completed above steps, we can exchange media over SRTP (Secure Real-time Transport Protocol and data over SCTP (Stream Control Transmission Protocol)

 I believe what I'm looking for is a SFU.

 - We need a SFU (selective fowarding unit) that broadcasts video to correct peers